ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 	* What assumptions can be validated?
 	* What risks exist?
 * Alternatives
-	* What alternatives will be examined?
+	* What alternatives have been examined?
-	* How should each of the alternatives be assessed?
+	* How is each of the alternatives being assessed?
-	* What alternatives are consciously being skipped?
+	* What alternatives are by intent being skipped?
 * Decision
 	* What is the decision?
 	* Who took the decision?